johanley/almanac/README.md

 - sort the 357 readings from lowest to highest
 - select the reading in the middle (the median value) as the normal high temperature for March 10 for Charlottetown

-This technique uses median values, not mean values.
+This technique uses *median* values, not *average/mean* values.
 This avoids some minor skew from extreme values.

 (Note as well: data for leap days February 29 are coerced into data for March 1).